szasza576/kube-installation/README.md

 I suggest to take Option-1 but if you prefer to control your deployment then you can go with Option-2 as well.

+IMPORTANT, however it sounds a good idea to go with the latest (version 535 currently) nvidia driver but it isn't.
+Nvidia has a strange compatibility with the CUDA so the older driver here gives better compatibility with the applications.

 ### Option 1: Deploy Nvidia GPU Operator
 Read more details here: https://github.com/NVIDIA/gpu-operator